This blog was updated in April 2026

 - Higher premiums compared to HMOs

 PPO plans are ideal for businesses whose employees value having more provider options and fewer restrictions on specialist visits.
+However, the premiums are higher than HMOs, and out-of-network providers can be fairly costly.
+While they are more flexible, this flexibility does come at a cost.

 What Is an EPO Plan?